marcotoronto/rdm-test/content/06-4_Deposit_Reuse_Preservation.md

 Some repositories might use <a href="https://www.handle.net/">handles</a> or <a href="https://arks.org/">ARKs</a> as persistent identifiers for datasets.
 However, DOIs are preferred as they are also an XML-based metadata package that makes the datasets as discoverable as possible with the widely accepted DataCite metadata schema.

-The <a href="https://doi.org/10.25490/a97f-egyk" target="_blank">Joint Declaration of Data Citation Principles</a> provide some general guidelines on the importance and definition of data citation.
+If you want to learn more about data citation, a good place to start is the <a href="https://doi.org/10.25490/a97f-egyk" target="_blank">Joint Declaration of Data Citation Principles</a> This document explains why data citation is important and what it means in practice.

-{: .note}
+For a more practical guide on how to cite data in different formats, you can check out the <a href="https://guides.library.ubc.ca/c.php?g=707463&p=5035505" target="_blank">UBC Library guide on How to Cite</a>.

 <br>